aritzLizoain/CNN-Image-Segmentation/README.md

 ### load_dataset.py

--**Function**: takes images and saves them as numpy arrays. https://github.com/aritzLizoain/Image-segmentation/blob/0fc6f36abc9fcc63aee3c5129989fff54891147e/load_dataset.py#L52
+-**Function**: takes images and saves them as numpy arrays. [get_weights](https://github.com/aritzLizoain/Image-segmentation/blob/0fc6f36abc9fcc63aee3c5129989fff54891147e/load_dataset.py#L52) function

 -**Caution**: make sure the path is correct.
 If it is not, it will not be able to load any data.